 © Photo: Philipp Plum

 030 2093-12858

-Anja Walther studied museology and has since worked for several national scientific and cultural institutions.
-She was, for instance, research associate for the DFG-research project „Universitätssammlungen in Deutschland: Untersuchungen zu Bestand und Geschichte” at the Hermann von Helmholtz-Zentrum für Kulturtechnik of the Humboldt-Universität zu Berlin, later she became head of the image archive of the Museen der Stadt Dresden.
+She studied museology and has since worked for several national scientific and cultural institutions.
+She was, for instance, research associate for the DFG-research project „Universitätssammlungen in Deutschland: Untersuchungen zu Bestand und Geschichte” at the Zentrum für Kulturtechnik of the Humboldt-Universität zu Berlin, later she became head of the image archive of the Museen der Stadt Dresden.
 Her focus of activity lies at the interface between exhibition organization and digital as well as analogue collection and information management.

 eileen.klingner.1@hu-berlin.de

-She has been working at the HZK and the Humboldt Labor since May 13, 2024.
+Eileen Klingner has been working at the ZfK and the Humboldt Lab since July 2025.

+© Photo: Philipp Plum